Vancomycin-Resistant Enterococci (VRE)

 How can the spread of these bacteria be prevented in hospital?

-People in hospital are more at risk of infection because their body defences are weakened by illness, surgery, medication, and the use of invasive devices such as urinary catheters and intravenous (IV) lines.
+People in hospital are more at risk of infection.
+Their body defences are weakened by:

 It is preferable for patients with VRE to move to a single room.
-Hospital staff involved in the direct personal care of these patients will wear gloves and aprons, if there is a risk that they will come into contact with the patient’s blood or other body fluids such as urine.
+Hospital staff involved in the direct personal care of these patients will wear gloves and aprons, if there is a risk that they will come into contact with the patient's:

 The patient’s room will be cleaned daily.
-Any equipment that is used on other patients as well as the infected patient will be cleaned after each use.
+Any equipment used on other patients, as well as the infected patient, will be cleaned after each use.

-Stopping the spread of bacteria relies mainly on everyone (patients, hospital staff, and visitors) having good hand hygiene practices.
-Particularly after using the toilet or caring for wounds or devices such as urinary catheters.
+Stopping the spread of bacteria mainly relies on everyone having good hand hygiene practices.
+Particularly after using the toilet or caring for wounds or devices, such as urinary catheters.

-Visitors or relatives must clean their hands before and after visiting, as with any patient visited in hospital.
+Visitors or relatives must clean their hands before and after visiting.
+This is good practice when visiting any patient in hospital.

-Visitors must not sit on the beds and should not visit if they are unwell themselves.
+Visitors must not sit on the beds or visit if they are unwell themselves.

 What happens when I go home?

 Having these bacteria should not affect you or your family at home.
-Usual personal hygiene (washing your hands) and household cleaning is enough.
-There are no restrictions on what activities you can take part in and on people visiting your home.
+Usual personal hygiene (such as washing your hands) and household cleaning is enough.
+You can take part in your usual activities and people can visit your home.

-If you have a wound and it becomes red, swollen, or oozes, or you develop a fever, please contact your GP and tell them that you had VRE.
+Please contact your GP and tell them that you had VRE, if you have a wound and it becomes red, swollen, or oozes, or you develop a fever.

 What if I have further questions?

 If you have any questions or concerns, please speak to either the nurse in charge of the ward or the matron.
-If they are unable to help you or you need further information, please contact a member of the Infection Prevention and Control Team on:
+If they are unable to help you or you need further information, please contact the Infection Prevention and Control Team on: